 - The cost is $85.00 per person with discounts for seniors and children.

 - Do you offer hotel pickups?

-- Due to construction and unpredicitability of Seattle traffic, we are unable to offer hotel pickups at this time.
+- Due to the construction and unpredictability of Seattle traffic, we are unable to offer hotel pickups at this time.
 Multiple requests for hotel pickups per day have caused late starts to tours.
 Our pickup point is within a 10-minute Uber ride of over 80 downtown hotels.

 - Do you offer pre and post-cruise pickups and drop-offs?

-- Due to changes at the Port of Seattle facility at pier 91 we will no longer be booking Cruise Terminal pickups and drop-offs for our public tours.
+- Due to changes at the Port of Seattle facility at Pier 91, we will no longer be booking Cruise Terminal pickups and drop-offs for our public tours.
 We can do Cruise Terminal pickups and drop-offs for private tours and our partner companies.

 - Will children enjoy this tour?

-- Children are of course welcome on tour and will especially enjoy the Fremont Troll stop as well as the locks.
+- Children are of course welcome on tour and will especially enjoy the Fremont Troll and Ballard Locks.
 We do not have car seats on our bus for infants, but all buses are equipped with seatbelts to accommodate your own car seat.
 Children are not able to sit on a parent’s lap during the tour.
 Please call us if you have any questions in this regard.

 - Are the tours refundable?